-- Tariff points: 300
+- Tariff points: 120

-- GCSE: Grade C or above in English Language, or equivalent.
-Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.
+- GCSE: Grade C/4 in English Literature or Language, or equivalent.
+We do not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Literacy and Numeracy as suitable alternatives to GCSEs.

-- Baccalaureate IB: 26 points.
+- Baccalaureate IB: No specific subjects required.

-International students who do not meet the academic or English language requirements to study this course can qualify by completing preparatory study at our International College.
+For country specific entry requirements please find your country on the Country Information pages.
+If you are an international student and do not meet the academic requirements to study this course, you can qualify by completing preparatory study at our International College.

 For further information

-- E-mail: Admissions@uwe.ac.uk
+- Email: Admissions@uwe.ac.uk